chenle02/lemmabot/Readme.md

 # Re-run to incrementally index only new PDF files
 lemmabot index ./papers myindex

-# Disable fallback to .txt backups when PDF/Grobid extraction yields no text
+# Disable fallback to .txt backup when PDF/Grobid extraction yields no text
 lemmabot index --no-txt-backup ./papers myindex

 # Ask a one-off question